Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Meissner kernel up to

-where the approximation in Eq.~\eqref{eq:phiapprox} is justified when the spatial variation of the vector potential is much more slowly than the lattice spacing.
-We also assume that the Peierls phase is independent of the indices of the internal degrees of freedom of the electron and the vector potential does not affect the effective electron-electron interaction Hamiltonian $\mathcal{H}_1$.
-The current density operator is defined from the variation of the Hamiltonian with respect to the vector potential:
+where the approximation in Eq.~\eqref{eq:phiapprox} is justified when the vector potential varies on a length scale much larger than the lattice spacing.
+We also assume that the Peierls phase is independent of the internal degrees of freedom of an electron and that the vector potential does not couple to the effective electron-electron interaction Hamiltonian $\mathcal{H}_1$.
+The current density operator is defined via the variation of the Hamiltonian with respect to the vector potential:

 where $\mathcal{H}_{\bm{A}}$ is the total Hamiltonian including the Peierls phase.
-The current density operator is expressed as
+The current density operator is then given by